Differentiable Model Selection for Ensemble Learning: End-to-end Combinatorial Ensemble Learning

 In practice, the selection net's predictions $\hat{c}$ are normalized before input to the mapping $\mathcal{K}$:

 This has the effect of standardizing the magnitude of the linear objective term in \eqref{eq:optProb}, and tends to improve training.
-Since scaling the objective of an optimization problem has no effect on the solution, this is equivalent to standardizing the relative magnitudes of the linear objective and random noise perturbations in Equations \eqref{eqn:DPOfwd} and \eqref{eqn:DPObwd}, preventing $\epsilon$ from being effectively absorbed into the predicted $\hat{c}$.
+Since scaling the objective of an optimization problem has no effect on its solution, this is equivalent to standardizing the relative magnitudes of the linear objective and random noise perturbations in Equations \eqref{eqn:DPOfwd} and \eqref{eqn:DPObwd}, preventing $\epsilon$ from being effectively absorbed into the predicted $\hat{c}$.

-For training input $x$, let $\hat{y}_\theta(x)$ represent the associated e2e-MEL prediction given the selection net parameters $\theta$.
-During training, the classification loss between these predictions and ground-truth labels is minimized:
+For training input $x$, let $\hat{y}_\theta(x)$ represent the associated e2e-CEL prediction given the selection net parameters $\theta$.
+During training, the model minimizes the classification loss between these predictions and the ground-truth labels:

-Generally, the loss $\mathcal{L}$ is chosen to be the same as that for training the agent models, since the classification task is the same as that which the individual agents have been trained to perform.
+Generally, the loss function $\mathcal{L}$ is chosen to be the same as the loss used to train the base learner models, as the base learners are trained to perform the same classification task.